-- A. All motions in limine and any opposition thereto must be lodged with the court in the format set forth in Section (B), not less than five (5) court days prior to date on which they will be considered by the court.
+- A. All motions in limine and any opposition thereto must be filed with the court not less than five (5) court days prior to date on which they will be considered by the court.
+Additionally, parties shall lodge with the clerk of the court all motions in limine and any opposition consistent with the format set forth in Section (B).
 The court reserves the right to modify such deadline to meet the particular case management needs of any action.
 Any failure by a party to comply with the deadlines set forth herein and/or alternate deadlines set by the assigned trial judge, may result in the non-compliant pleading being disregarded by the court. - B. Prior to lodging any motion in limine with the court, the parties to all civil cases must meet and confer, as follows: - 1.
 The parties must exchange their in limine motions not less than fifteen (15) court days prior to the motion in limine hearing date.
 The court encourages parties to utilize available forms of electronic transmission. - 2.
 The parties must discuss orally or in writing the exchanged motions with an eye towards limiting the disputes or issues to be addressed by the court. - 3.
-The parties shall draft a stipulation and proposed order to be lodged not less than five (5) court days prior to the motion in limine hearing date, setting forth all motions that the parties agree should be granted by the court.

-- 4. As to all motions in limine to which opposition will be lodged, the parties shall submit to the court in a binder, a document which includes a not more than three (3) page argument for, and a not more than three (3) page argument against, each of the motions.
+The parties shall draft a stipulation and proposed order to be lodged not less than five (5) court days prior to the motion in limine hearing date, setting forth all motions that the parties agree should be granted by the court. - 4.
+As to all motions in limine to which opposition will be lodged, the parties shall submit to the court in a binder, a document which includes a not more than three (3) page argument for, and a not more than three (3) page argument against, each of the motions.
 The six (6) page per motion limitation provided for herein is exclusive of exhibits and any table of contents or table of authorities offered by the parties. - 5.
 All documentary evidence relied on in support of or in opposition to a motion in limine regarding which an opposition has been offered, must be compiled into a single binder.
 The exhibits shall be tabbed to correspond with each of the motions and shall be clearly identified so that the court can easily determine the motion or opposition to which such evidence is directed.
-The binder shall be lodged with the clerk of the courtroom in which the motions will be heard.
-The binder must be lodged not less than five (5) court days prior to the scheduled motion in limine hearing date. - 6.
-A proposed order must be submitted for each motion to be ruled on by the court.
+The binder shall be lodged with the clerk of the court at the filing window.
+The binder must be lodged not less than five (5) court days prior to the scheduled motion in limine hearing date.

+- 6. A proposed order must be submitted for each motion to be ruled on by the court.
 The proposed order shall be submitted with the motion in limine to which it applies.
 The proposed order, which may be submitted at the end of the relevant motion or as a separate pleading, shall include blank boxes so that the court may mark the motion granted, denied, denied without prejudice to renew at an appropriate time, or modified (with space for the modification). - C. In cases where one party is unrepresented and/or opposing counsel is refusing to comply with the requirements set forth in paragraph B, the party filing a motion in limine must submit a declaration with their motion setting forth good cause for their failure to comply with this local rule of court.
 The declaration must set forth in specific detail all attempts made by the filing party to comply with paragraph B.